lenkakt/zephyr-os-labs/README.rst

 ---------------
 Target audience
 ---------------
-Our primary target audience is students of Computer Science in the 2nd year of university study; we assume basic knowledge of the Linux OS environment and command line, as well as basic knowledge of C and C++.
+Our primary target audience are students of Computer Science in the 2nd year of university study; we assume basic knowledge of the Linux OS environment and command line, as well as basic knowledge of C and C++.
 We have Linux computers in the labs, so we do not describe command variations and settings in Windows.

 **Maintainer**: Lenka Kosková Třísková, lenka.koskova.triskova@tul.cz